-Tara Wall is founder and executive producer at Princess Tara Productions, an independent multimedia production company and creative consultancy established in 2010.
+Tara Wall is founder, executive producer and chief creative officer at Princess Tara Productions, an independent multimedia production company and creative consultancy established in 2010.

 The award-winning newscaster, television correspondent and cultural commentator is a seasoned media executive and trusted senior strategist.
 Wall partners with clients for the development of media programs and creative storytelling initiatives.

 With her multiple Emmy-award winning team she directs, produces and hosts original documentaries, video campaigns, digital presentations and multimedia events including coalitions-specific marketing projects for commercial, non-profit and editorial partners.

 Through her 501(c)3 foundation Wall lends expertise and support to budding filmmakers by sponsoring workshops, film shorts, documentaries and online programming aligned with its mission.

 Storytelling is a natural passion for Wall, re-discovered in 2010 while working in corporate communications.
 With nearly two decades as a broadcast journalist under her belt, it propelled her to embark on a journey to uncover the stories not being told and help clients better tell theirs.

 Wall is currently in active production and distribution for a series of documentaries and public affairs programming with MHz networks and AFRICA TODAY TV; in development for the documentary ‘Souled Out’ and advising for corporate media campaigns.

 A senior strategist for media and engagement at the Republican National Committee, former senior media advisor to the 2012 Romney for President campaign and among the 2008 Peabody Award-Winning “Best Political Team on Television” for CNN, Wall’s portfolio includes advising three presidential campaigns, Fortune 500 CEO’s, celebrities, government agencies, media outlets and non-profits.
 In 2012, she was named among “Washington’s Most Powerful Women.”